mantej/cryptopals/README.md

 # cryptopals challenges
 http://cryptopals.com

-As of November 2017: I'm redoing the challenges in Go
+As of February 2018, I'm working on Set 5